-Often I meet parents that are so frustrated with their 3, 4, or five-year-old and just want to give up.
+Often I meet parents that are very frustrated with their 3, 4, or five-year-old and just want to give up.

 “This child is so demanding!
 Give me this, give me that now! etc.”

-If these parents (and teachers) would just take a breath, zoom out and look at what’s really going on, it would serve them well.
+If these parents would just take a breath, zoom out, and look at what’s really going on, it would serve them well.

 If a child is still trying to get its needs met at 5-years-old using a baby strategy, it’s just a sign they need training.